Feel your specs dominate your face? Try these makeup tips for girls who wear glasses!

 If you prefer rocking frameless glasses, you can work with sultrier tones because no natural shadow from the frames will fall onto your eyes.
-Try a darker eye shadow in the crease of your lid to make your eyes really stand out.
+Always choose specs that won’t harm the Earth.

-Many women nix the concealer, thinking the frames of their glasses will cover undereye circles.
+Many girls who wear glasses nix the concealer, thinking the frames of their glasses will cover undereye circles.
 But guess what?
-They can often actually make them look worse, since most glasses cast shadows under the eye.
+They can often actually make them look worse.
+That’s because most glasses (especially with darker frames) cast shadows under the eye.

-Le Camouflage Stylo takes a dual action approach to revitalizing and brightening your complexion.
+Le Camouflage Stylo takes a dual action approach to revitalising and brightening your complexion.
 This ultra hydrating formula features light-reflecting pigments, peptides and a botanical-based active that helps mask darkening around the eyes.
 We love the handy click pen, which has a soft brush tip to create an undetectable look.

 Define your eyes with this precision-designed tip that provides the flexibility to let you design your favorite look, be it a thin or thick line.

-5. Boss the brows
+6. Boss the brows

 Define your brows and keep them in place – with zero flaking or fading.
 This gel is formulated with certified organic ingredients and plant-derived phyto-pigments, too.

-6. Match the lippy
+7. Match the lippy